 - Shadows or loss of peripheral vision

 A dilated eye exam is the only way to detect retinal changes before they start to affect your vision.
 If you have diabetes, you should have an eye exam at least once a year.

 Diabetic retinopathy and the vision loss it causes can be prevented by strictly controlling your blood sugar levels and blood pressure through diet, exercise, and medications.
 Better control will lessen the likelihood of developing diabetic retinopathy or, if it has already started, keep it from getting worse.

 For prompt, experienced diabetic retinopathy treatment in Reading, PA and the surrounding area, get in touch with Eye Consultants of Pennsylvania to schedule an evaluation.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon and can help you preserve your vision.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon and can help you preserve your vision.

 For an appointment, call toll-free 1-800-762-7132.